kudchikarsk/thread-synchronization-in-csharp/README.md

 This solution is a part of tutorial [Thread Synchronization In C#](https://kudchikarsk.github.io/thread-synchronization-in-csharp/index.html)

-Solution contains various Windows Forms App / Console App Project for different multithreading concepts in C#.
+Solution contains various Windows Forms App / Console App Project for different thread synchronization concepts in C#.

 #### To run a particular project